Victim of Crime

 “Between stimulus and response, there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom.”
 Prof. Victor E. Frankl, Man’s Search for Meaning, 1959.

-Being a victim of a crime can be traumatising and have a very direct impact on a person's wellbeing.
-It can be financially costly and inconvenient; create physical injuries or issues; and can create strong psychological and emotional reactions to the experience.
-Each person will react, respond and cope in different ways.
-You can recover and thrive after being a victim of a crime.
+Being a victim of a crime can be traumatising and have a very direct impact on a person’s mind, body and wellbeing.
+People who have survived a crime such as (but not limited to) robbery, assault and abuse may have strong emotional and physical reactions to their experience.
+Each person will respond, react and cope in varying ways.
+It is important to remember that you can recover and thrive after being a victim of a crime with the right help and support.

-If you, or someone you care for is experiencing distress after being a victim of crime, please call Lifeline to speak to a trained Crisis Supporter on 13 11 14 (24 hours / 7 days) or text Lifeline on 0477 13 11 14 (6pm-midnight AEST, 7 nights).
+If you, or someone you care for is experiencing distress after being a victim of crime, please call Lifeline to speak to a trained Crisis Supporter on 13 11 14 (24 hours / 7 days) or text Lifeline on 0477 13 11 14 (24 hours / 7 days) or chat online (24 hours / 7 days).
 We are here to listen.

 Visit: Victim Services